 When I go to a big grocery store, it is such a time waster standing in line at the deli counter.
 Now, before I leave home, I write the order on the back of a business card.
 When I get to the deli, I just tell them I'll be back in 20 minutes.

 Have you noticed that all the fresh, least processed items are on the walls of the grocery store?
 Meats, dairy, produce, baked goods?
-This is where the majority of your healthy shopping is, along with the freshest seasonal items.

 I keep a large ($10 at Dollar General) cooler in the back of my van for cold grocery items such as milk and meats.
 It lets me continue my shopping and not worry about something spoiling.